Wheel and Tine chandelier

 ReDeux crafts beautiful, functional (largely) art using salvaged stone, wood, glass and metal.
 Some pieces are rustic, some elegant and others contemporary, the result being an inevitable function of the materials from which each has been made.
 Every piece has a story, either as the sum of its components’ origins or because the entire work was inspired by something experienced or seen.

-The next Baardskeerdersbos Art Route is on the 31st March and 1st April 2018
+The next Baardskeerdersbos Art Route is on the 27th and 28th of April 2019

 Exceptional artists in an unusual place.
 Click here for details.